MateuszOskedraFHNWAccount/Internet-Technology/README.md

 # Educational Peer Exchange Platform for Fachhochschule Nordwestschweiz Students (CommunityFHNW)

-This project aims to facilitate a peer-to-peer learning and support environment for students at the Fachhochschule Nordwestschweiz (FHNW).
+This projects aim is to to create a peer-to-peer learning and support environment for students at the Fachhochschule Nordwestschweiz (FHNW).
 It includes features for peer tutoring, project collaboration, and a buddy system for exchange students.

 [![License](https://img.shields.io/:license-apache-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0.html)